SHEscher/research-project/research-project-no-python/{{cookiecutter.project_slug}}/results/README.md

 ## Data visualization

 *What plots were created to provide general insights to the data.
-Where are they to find.
+Where are they to find?
 For instance, these could be distributions over acquired variables, some descriptive statistics and others ...*

 ## Computational model